 This project is designed to be pedestrian-friendly, with 5-foot wide sidewalks, walking trails, and street trees throughout the project.
 Most homes are located within walking distance of at least one park, recreational amenity, or open space.
-In addition, a segment of the Collington Branch Trail, as shown on DSP-05042-02, will be built as a 10-foot wide asphalt trail on the east side of the main north-south roadway in South Lake.
+In addition, a segment of the Collington Branch Trail will be built as a 10-foot wide asphalt trail on the east side of the main north-south roadway in South Lake.
 The trail will connect to Prince George's Boulevard and the proposed Liberty Sports Complex to the south, and Old Central Avenue to the north, where future off-site connections are envisioned by the Prince George's County Department of Parks and Recreation (DPR).